 Candidiasis is caused by the fungus Candida which is known to infect humans and animals.
 Interestingly, candida species have been isolated from the hospital equipment such as hospital floors, air-conditioners, and medical devices.
 This finding explains why candidiasis is common in intensive care unit patients and in patients who undergo complex surgeries.

-Candidiasis have several characteristics that allow them to become pathogenic in a susceptible host.
-On their cell wall, they have certain surface molecules that facilitate cell-to-cell adherence with the host cells.
-Additionally, they produce certain proteases that allow them to penetrate the tissue.
+Candida has several characteristics that allows the fungus to become pathogenic in a susceptible host.
+On the cell wall, there are certain surface molecules that facilitate cell-to-cell adherence with the host cells.
+Additionally, candida produces certain proteases that allows for tissue penetration.

 Clinical Presentation of Candidiasis

 Depending on the affected site, candidiasis can cause different clinical syndromes and semiology.